-The amount of dust, allergens, and pollutants entering your living space is greatly reduced due to SPF’s air sealing properties.
+The amount of dust, allergens, and pollutants entering your living space is significantly reduced due to SPF’s air-sealing properties.
 This promotes better air quality and helps prevent sickness and allergies for you and your family.

-Installing closed cell spray foam will seal air leakage from your home.
-Installing foam is a cost-effective way to improve energy efficiency and comfort to your home.
+Installing closed-cell spray foam will seal air leakage from your home.
+Installing foam is a cost-effective way to improve energy efficiency and comfort in your home.

 We use polyurethane closed-cell spray foam.

 Leaks happen with or without foam, and those leaks will need to be repaired just like any other leak.
 Water will follow the path of least resistance -- if there is a leak, it will show itself like any other leak.
 Foam will not be damaged by water.